Thomas Fleming (historian): Biography

 A native of Jersey City, New Jersey, Fleming graduated from St. Peter's Preparatory School in 1945 and from Fordham University in 1950, serving a year in the United States Navy before he started college.
 While in the navy, he served aboard the USS Topeka (CL-67).

 Fleming served as president of the Society of American Historians and the PEN American Center.
-Fleming also spent ten years as chairman of the New York American Revolution Round Table and was an Honorary Member of the New York State Society of the Cincinnati since 1975.
+Fleming also spent ten years as chairman of the New York American Revolution Round Table and was an Honorary Member of the New York State Society of the Cincinnati from 1975.
 He lived in New York with his wife, Alice, a writer of books for young people.

 Fleming published books about various events and figures of the Revolutionary era.
 He also wrote about other periods of American history, and wrote over a dozen well-received novels set against various historical backgrounds.
 He said, "I never wanted to be an Irish-American writer, my whole idea was to get across that bridge and be an American writer".

 Fleming died at his home in New York City on July 23, 2017, at the age of 90.

+Controversy over Haitian History

+Thomas Fleming caused controversy when writing, on History News Network, about Haitian history, and describing president Dessalines as a "very angry black man".
+In a piece written by Alyssa Goldstein Sepinwall about Haitian History in the aftermath of Jean-Rolph-Trouillot's Silencing the Past, she comments on the different depiction of Dessalines and Thomas Jefferson in the article: "Haitian slaves were savage barbarians, while slaveowners’ crimes remained shrouded in silence."